robik/discussions-and-proposals/proposals/0000-extract-runtime.md

  - Extract the React Native non-ui logic into separate package/layer
  - Keep compatibility with existing code as much as possible
  - Make long term maintenance, versioning and updating easier
- - Make React Native more inclusive towards OOT platforms
+ - Make React Native more inclusive towards OOT (out of tree) platforms
  - Allow faster iterations on headless APIs compatibility (e.g. Web)

+> OOT (out of tree platforms) refer to platforms that are not part of the main repo.

 ## Motivation